Samyuktha: Plot

-Three youngsters Shivaraj aka Shivu, Balaraj aka Balu and Gururaj aka Guru arrive in Saligrama to work in a factory owned by Mohan Rao, with the influence of Home Minister.
-They all stay at Factory Manager Gopal Rao's house after Gopal Rao's insistence.
+Three youngsters Shivaraj aka Shivu, Balaraj aka Balu and Gururaj aka Guru arrive in Saligrama to work in a factory owned by Mohan Rao, with the influence of the Home Minister.
+They all stay at factory manager Gopal Rao's house upon Gopal Rao's insistence.
 Shivu falls for Devi, Gopal Rao's sister.
 They travel across the village where they learn about a desolated house, which is haunted by the ghost of Mohan Rao's deceased wife Samyuktha.
-They decide to investigate, but Devi disagrees with them and reveals that her brother-in-law Sadanand, who is a police inspector went towards the house to investigate, but went missing.
-Mohan Rao arrives from Delhi and grants them jobs where he also makes them to stay at Samyuktha's house to scare them away from the village as Mohan Rao feels that they are irresponsible persons.
+They decide to investigate, but Devi disagrees with them and reveals that her brother-in-law Sadanand, who is a police inspector went towards the house to investigate but went missing.
+Mohan Rao arrives from Delhi and grants them jobs where he also makes them stay at Samyuktha's house to scare them away from the village as Mohan Rao feels that they are irresponsible persons.

-The trio shift to the bungalow and experience paranormal activities: When Balu was returning from a theatre with his girlfriend Pramila, He hears sounds of a woman singing, deducing it is a Mohini escapes from the forest to the bungalow.
-They also finds that someone has been following them.
-One night, they hear the same song where they find a woman and follows her, who tries to commit suicide, but Shivu saves her only to find that she is Devi's sister Radha, who reveals that she followed Sadanand to the bungalow, only to find him disappeared which results in Radha sinking into depression.
+The trio shift to the bungalow and experience paranormal activities: When Balu was returning from a theatre with his girlfriend Pramila, he hears sounds of a woman singing, deducing it is a Mohini he escapes from the forest to the bungalow.
+They also realise that someone has been following them.
+One night, they hear the same song, find a woman and follow her.
+She tries to commit suicide, but Shivu saves her only to find that she is Devi's sister Radha, who reveals that she followed Sadanand to the bungalow, only to find him disappeared which results in Radha sinking into depression.
 The trio checks Samyuktha's room for clues, but to no avail.
-Balu wakes up to drink water, only to find a horrific ghost in front to their room.
+Balu wakes up to drink water and finds a horrific ghost in front of their room.
 The ghost escapes making the trio deduce that someone is trying to scare them by using Ghost tactics.